Fees, Finance and Funding

 Fees outlined are correct at time of publishing and provide an indication of current costs.
 For more information please email firstname.lastname@example.org

-For more information about the financial support available and the evidence required to support your bursary application, please click here.
+For more information about the financial support available for academic year 21/22 and the evidence required to support your bursary application, please click here.
+We recommend reading this before completing your application.

 Please apply to our bursary scheme here.

-- We strongly recommend that those students who wish to apply for a bursary for academic year 2021/22 submit a full application as early as possible because funding is very limited and cannot be guaranteed.
+- We strongly recommend that those students who wish to apply for a bursary for academic year 21/22 submit a full application as early as possible because funding is limited and cannot be guaranteed.

 - Applications are processed on a first-come, first-served basis.
 However, our aim is to prioritise those students with the greatest financial need, so we recommend all students apply as early as possible.

-- If you are returning to Palace Court to continue your Pre-Degree studies for academic year 2021/22 you must reapply to the bursary scheme to be assessed.
-Your bursary will not roll over to your second year of pre-degree study.
+- If you will be a second year student, or returning to Palace Court to continue your Pre-Degree studies for academic year 21/22 you must reapply to the bursary scheme to be assessed.
+Your bursary will not roll over from 20/21.

 - Any financial support awarded is subject to students complying with the Code of Conduct as set out in the Student Handbook.
 Bursary payments will only be awarded to students who have 80% attendance or explained and authorised absences.

-If you have any questions please contact the Student Support team at any time (prior to or after enrolling) by emailing firstname.lastname@example.org.
+If you have any questions please contact the Registry team at any time (prior to or after enrolling) by emailing email@example.com

 We offer a range of awards and discounts to applicants who have previously studied at Plymouth College of Art: